Health insurance quotes in Switzerland

 Basic health insurance doesn’t include coverage for dental treatment, some eye care or complementary medical treatment such as osteopathy, so you’ll need to look at private coverage if you need these.

+Most companies require you to pay medical fees upfront and then claim reimbursements from them, although some may have arrangements with healthcare providers to pay fees directly.
 Most Swiss insurers offer deals to reduce monthly payments.
 These can include discounts for paying in advance or lower premiums if you increase your excess.
-Low earners can also be eligible for reduced fees.